 Net assets with donor restrictions are net assets subject to stipulations imposed by donors, and grantors.
 Some donor restrictions are temporary in nature; those restrictions will be met by actions of the Organization or by the passage of time.
 Other donor restrictions are perpetual in nature, where by the donor has stipulated the funds be maintained in perpetuity.
 Donor restricted contributions are reported as increases in net assets with donor restrictions.
 When a restriction expires, net assets are reclassified from net assets with donor restrictions to net assets without donor restrictions in the statement of activities.
-As of December 31, 2018 and 2017, there was no net assets with donor restrictions.
+The Organization had net assets with donor restrictions of \$2,013 and \$0 at December 31, 2019 and 2018.